Measurements and Units

 Still, various countries use alternate conventions to complicate our lives.

-Here some well-documented and expensive catastrophes originating from wrong approaches to measurements.
+Here are some well-documented and expensive catastrophes originating from wrong approaches to measurements.

 Patriot Missile